 As a Jesuit did you have to ask permission of the Provost General first?

 LADARIA FERRER: Yes, we Jesuits have a vow that prevents us from receiving episcopal appointments if not out of obedience.
 And the Provost General told me that I should accept the will of the Pope.

-Adolfo Nicolás, Provost General since January, Spanish like you.
+Adolfo Nicolás, Superior General since January, Spanish like you.
 Do you know him well?